Frank S. Black: Start of career

 After completing his education, Black moved Rome, New York, where he sold chromolithographs.
-He soon moved to Johnstown, New York to become editor of the Johnstown Journal, the publisher of which was a member of the Stalwart faction of Republicans who were loyal to Roscoe Conkling.
+He soon moved to Johnstown, New York, to become editor of the Johnstown Journal, the publisher of which was a member of the Stalwart faction of Republicans who were loyal to Roscoe Conkling.
 A member of the Half-Breed faction of the Republican Party and follower of James G. Blaine, Black changed the political stance of the paper while its publisher was out of town, for which he was promptly fired.
 He then moved to Troy, New York, where he worked for the Troy Whig and Troy Times.
 While working as a night reporter, clerk in the Troy post office, and process server, he studied law at the firm of Robertson & Foster.
-Black attained admission to the bar in 1879 and began to practice in Troy.
+Black attained admission to the bar in 1879 and began to practice in Troy as a partner in the firm of Smith, Wellington & Black.

 In 1888, Black campaigned for Benjamin Harrison for president.
 In 1892, he campaigned for Harrison's reelection, but Harrison was defeated by former President Grover Cleveland.
 His continued political activities included serving as chairman of the Republican Party in Rensselaer County.
 In March 1894, an election day dispute between Republicans and Democrats in Troy culminated with the murder of Robert Ross, a Republican.
 Black assisted in the prosecution of the defendants, Democrats Bartholomew "Bat" Shea and John McGough, who were convicted.
 McGough was sentenced to 20 years in prison, and Shea was executed.

 U.S. House

 Largely as the result of publicity from the Ross murder case, in November 1894, Black was elected to the 54th United States Congress, representing New York's 19th congressional district.
-He served from March 4, 1895 to January 7, 1897, when he resigned because he had been elected governor.
+He served from March 4, 1895, to January 7, 1897, when he resigned because he had been elected governor.
 During his House term, Black was a member of the Committee on Pacific Railroads and the Committee on Private Land Claims.
 He was a delegate to the 1896 Republican National Convention and supported William McKinley for president.